yingfeidai/prisma-metadata-generator/README.md

 - output: The base output directory for generated files.
 - useConst: Use const for enum definitions (true or false).
 - useMapping: Use @map and @@map annotations for field names (true or false).
-- fileNaming: The file naming convention (camelCase or snake_case).
+- fileNaming: The file naming convention (camelCase or kebab-case).
 Default is camelCase.
 - dtoPrefix: Prefix for DTO files.
 - entityPrefix: Prefix for Entity files.
 - fieldEnumPrefix: Prefix for Field Enum files.